 - This happens to one of the first-dropped troopers accompanying you in the first Call of Duty.
 He's shot and killed by Germans before you actually reach him.

-- This also occurs in Level 3-1 of Medal of Honor: Frontline, where an Allied paratrooper is hung up on a windmill and killed by machine gun fire.
+- In Level 3-1 of Medal of Honor: Frontline, an Allied paratrooper is hung up on a windmill and killed by machine gun fire.

 - A parachute on a fence, sans passenger, is how Solid Snake can learn that Liquid is alive after his helicopter was blown up in Metal Gear Solid.
 Snake believes it was left there intentionally as a coded threat by Liquid.

-- Nathan Drake lands like this in Uncharted.
+- Nathan Drake lands like this in Uncharted: Drake's Fortune.
 In front of a statue with a sword in his face.

 - Corpses of paratroopers hanging from trees are frequently found in the "Swamp Fever" campaign of Left 4 Dead 2.
 Upgraded weapons, medical supplies and grenades can be found on their bodies.